Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 if not already done so accept certificate prompt on the radios screen to allow adb connection.

-Next we need to Upload boot file that was downloaded form the radio back to the radio in the following directory /sdcard/Download
+Next we need to Upload boot file that was downloaded from the radio, back to the radio in the following directory /sdcard/Download
-This can again be done with the adb.
+This again, can be done with the adb.

 ```
 adb push boot.img /sdcard/Download
 ```

-Up on completion of the upload to the radio. we now need to pick up the device and Start magisk app and navigate to the file manager then find the a app called app-release.apk and tap on it to Install.
+Up on completion of the upload to the radio.
+We now need to pick up the device and Start magisk app and navigate to the file manager then find the app called app-release.apk and tap on it to Install.

 Once the app is installed we need to open it and select the boot.bin file we have uploaded prior.
 This will then start the patching process as displayed in the below screenshot.